repairvision/repairvision.github.io/_pages/repairexamples/index.md

 title:  "Repair Examples"
 permalink: "/repairexamples/"
 exclude: true
-order: 6
+order: 7
 ---

 {% capture folderpath %}{{ site.url }}/{{ page.path | remove: page.name }}{% endcapture %}

 {% assign fig = 0 %}

-In this section we give some minimal examples of model inconsistencies and their repairs collected from literature.
+In this section we give some minimal examples of model inconsistencies and their repairs collected from the literature.

 ### Create Interface Operation